padiks/django-modular-project/README.md

 # **DB Pilot – Django Modular Project**

 **DB Pilot** is a lightweight, modular **Django** application demonstrating complete **CRUD** operations using **SQLite**.
-It is designed as a **step-by-step learning project** showing how to build scalable Django apps with a clean, modular architecture.
+It is designed as a **step-by-step learning project**, showing how to build scalable Django apps with a clean, modular architecture.

 The repository includes a **sample SQLite database (`db.sqlite3`)** with tables and test data ready to use.
 Use **username:** `user` & **password:** `q` to log in.